vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 3d pl. mid.: thus, `kṛṇvaté, tanvaté, manvaté, vṛṇvaté, spṛṇvaté`.

 b\.
-In RV. occur also several 3d pl. mid. in `ire` from present-stems of this class: thus, `invire, ṛṇvire, pinvire, çṛṇviré, sunviré, hinviré`.
+In RV. occur also several 3d pl. mid. in `ire` from present-stems of this class: thus, `invire, ṛṇvire, pinvire, śṛṇviré, sunviré, hinviré`.
 Of these, `pinvire` and `hinviré` might be perfects without reduplication from the secondary roots `pinv` and `hinv` (below, 716).
-The 2d sing. mid. (with passive value) `çṛṇviṣé` (RV.) is of anomalous and questionable character.
+The 2d sing. mid. (with passive value) `śṛṇviṣé` (RV.) is of anomalous and questionable character.

 2\.
 Present Subjunctive.